MetricDuck — Financial Analysis MCP server

 _(atom v1: revisit response shape after first 5 q001/q012/q003 traces)_ Endpoint: https://mcp.metricduck.com/mcp

-- search_companies - Resolve a company name or ticker to the exact ticker symbol via fuzzy name/ticker match.
+- search_companies (Search Companies) - Resolve a company name or ticker to the exact ticker symbol via fuzzy name/ticker match.

 **Scope:** exact-entity lookup only.
 Handles partial names ("micro" -> MSFT), typos, and ticker variations.